 I love grilled fresh sausages, done directly on the grates or even on a cedar plank.
 This time, I decided to smoke a few different kinds of fresh-made sausages low-and-slow.
 And boy, was I ever happy with the results.
 Great smoky flavor.
 Tender and juicy.
 Topped with the most incredible pepper and onion mix ever.
 These messy smoked sausage sandwiches were a great treat.

 If you don’t want to take the few hours it takes to smoke the sausages, you can grill them.
 But the topping, that you have to do.
 No short-cutting that.
 It’s not only great on smoked sausage sandwiches but also takes the ever-humble hot dog to new heights.
+Also try my smoked sausage sandwiches with beer-braised onions.

 The round things in the middle of my smoker?
 Those are smoked Scotch eggs.